 Best face masks for sensitive skin

-Clarins' SOS Comfort Mask has been described as "just the tonic" for irritated skin, whether it's dehydrated, oily or spot prone.
-Not only does it soothe skin, but plumps and hydrates it just where it needs it, too.
+Clarins' SOS Comfort Mask has been described as "just the tonic" for irritated skin, whether it's dehydrated, oily or acne prone.
+Not only does it soothe skin, but it plumps and hydrates just where it needs it, too.

-REN Clean Skincare Evercalm Ultra Comforting Rescue Mask contains Albatrellus Extract and Arnica that work in harmony to rehydrate and calm any redness or discomfort.
+The REN Evercalm Ultra Comforting Rescue Mask contains Albatrellus Extract and Arnica that work in harmony to rehydrate and calm any redness or discomfort.
 It also protects against environmental aggressors.

 REN Clean Skincare Evercalm Ultra Comforting Rescue Mask, £34, Cult Beauty

 Keeping your skin hydrated is essential if you suffer from sensitivity.
 Moisturisers "also create a protective barrier between your skin and environmental stressors like harsh weather conditions and pollutants which can sensitise the skin," says Faye.